emilyyiip/outages/README.md

   frameborder="0"
 ></iframe>

-As you can see, there are many outliers in the data.
 Instead, for our final model we decided to predict the cause category of an outage.
 We chose to use a random forest classifier and GridSearchCV to find the best hyperparameters for our data.
 We used these features:  `'month'`, `'climate_region'`, `'postal_code'`, `'res_price'`, and `'outage_duration'`.

 There were 7 different cause categories- severe weather, intentional attack, system operability disruption, equipment failure, public appeal, fuel supply emergency, and islanding.
 We chose to assign these numbers to them so it could processed by our random forest model: